helipatel19/service_container/README.md

             return $task;
         }

-   we can now use this method into TaskService through the taskRepo instance of TaskRepository.
+   We can now use this method into TaskService through the taskRepo instance of TaskRepository.

         public function storeTask(array $parameters)
         {
             return $this->taskRepo->createTask($parameters);
         }

-   create an instance of TaskService and use it inside store method of TaskController.
+   Create an instance of TaskService and use it inside store method of TaskController.

    Go to your route file ``web.php`` which is located under routes folder and add a POST route for the store task process.